GEB-model/GEB/docs/preprocessing/9_pick_farmer_crops.rst

 Pick farmer crops
 #############################

 `preprocessing.4_create_lakes_and_reservoirs` assigns a crop type, irrigation type and planting scheme to each farmer using to the MIRCA2000 dataset.
 We condider specified crops, growing area, and various planting schemes (e.g., single, double-cropping).
-But before running the file, we need to obtain MIRCA2000 input data as described below.
+But before running the file, we need to obtain MIRCA2000 input data and irrigated areas as described below.

 MIRCA2000
 ****************